About this listing

 Our neighborhood is all made of trees and animals.
 How amazing is that?
 We love it here.
 It is very remote, peaceful, and magical.
 The closest neighbor is a Buddhist Hermitage about a mile up the forestry road.
 Also, supposedly Bigfoots live here!
 Our 160-acre property is surrounded by about a million acres of National Forest.

-There is a river crossing at the bottom of the driveway - if you have an appropriate 4WD truck or SUV you can ford the creek most of the year.
+•River crossing: If you have an appropriate 4WD truck or SUV you can ford the creek most of the year.
 Otherwise you should use the bridge - we don't recommend taking cars through the river.
-The bridge is extremely narrow but does fit most cars, except for wide or low cars such as a Hyundai Sonata, a Dodge Charger, a minivan with trailer hitch, or a vintage police cruiser.
-The Prius is debatable - many people have come up in Priuses and have not expressed any problems, but it is easy to scrap the bottom of such low vehicles on the ramps.
+The bridge is extremely narrow (83.5 inches) but does fit most cars, except for wide or low cars such as a Dodge Charger, a minivan with trailer hitch, or a vintage police cruiser.
+The Prius is debatable - many people have come up in Priuses and have not expressed any problems, but it is easy to scrape the bottom of low vehicles on the ramps.

-If you do not want to deal with the bridge please let us know and we can plan to leave you a shuttle car.
+If you do not want to deal with the bridge please let us know ahead of time and we can plan to leave you a shuttle car.

 Other Things to Note